dalibo/emaj/docs/en/idempotentScripts.rst

 Here again, there are two working approaches.

-Managing a global tables groups configuration
+Managing a global table groups configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alike for parameters, a global tables groups configuration can be defined into a *JSON* structure stored into a flat file or a table column.
+Alike for parameters, a global table groups configuration can be defined into a *JSON* structure stored into a flat file or a table column.
 The :ref:`emaj_import_groups_configuration()<import_groups_conf>` function “loads” such a configuration.
 Missing groups are created and groups whose content differs are automatically updated.
 In order to get an idempotent operation, it is necessary to:

-* import all groups from the configuration at once, with the second parameter set to *NULL* (or set to the exhaustive tables groups list);
+* import all groups from the configuration at once, with the second parameter set to *NULL* (or set to the exhaustive table groups list);
-* authorize the update of in LOGGING state tables groups, with the 3rd parameter set to *TRUE*;
+* authorize the update of in LOGGING state table groups, with the 3rd parameter set to *TRUE*;
 * drop any existing group that is not in the configuration to import, with the 5th parameter set to *TRUE*.

 ::